 As your body adjusts, try not to get discouraged—it’s worth any type of temporary…adjustment.
 In fact, many people find that they no longer have much odor after switching to natural products.
 This may have to do with the way antiperspirants interact with bacteria in your sweat glands—aluminum can essentially eliminate mild odor-causing bacteria Firmicutes and Staphylococcus, however the more pungent Actinobacteria microbes can potentially skyrocket without competitive bacteria in the system.
 Be patient, though.

-Any questions or special requests, please contact me.
+Any questions, please contact me.

 The Simplí Facebook page always has up-to-the-minute news along with images of soap batches and releases and new products.
 Like the page!